 In the upcoming 5 years, most enterprise companies will store the data in a public cloud data warehouse.
 So design a data warehouse for your own business as soon as possible.

 3. WhatsApp creates around 68 billion messages every day

 In these years, WhatsApp has become the most popular and most downloaded messaging app.
 WhatsApp statistics reveal that 1.7 billion of its users access the messaging app monthly.

 4. Big Data workloads in the cloud.

 Minimum 53% of businesses worldwide are running at least one of their business on Big Data clouds.
+Cloud infrastructure enables easy access to big data from anywhere, anytime.
 This will only continue to grow for Big Data operations.

 Cloud rise to $62.10 billion by 2025 for improved performances across the global banking sector.
 Data generated by banks worldwide can help manage risks better.